johnbayko/hicp/docs/hicp.rst

     If selection mode is "single" and multiple elements are in the list, the one with the lowest ID is taken as the selected item.

+structure: <structure specifiers>
+  Generated by these components:

+  "textpanel":
+    Format is the same as the "structure" header of an "add" or "modify" command.